berc/node_js/README.md

 Based on @angularclass/angular2-webpack-starter + NodeJS Express with TypeScript

-Please note that Angular2 integration is not finished, but server side basic rendering is working on localhost:4300 address.
+Please note that Angular2 + Redux integration is working on localhost:3000 and server side rendering is working on localhost:4300 address.

 --- Rastislav Bertusek ---